emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Launched in early June 2008, E-MAILiT has been used on **MTV**, **PC World**, **Favoritus Bookmarks**, and many more websites and blogs.
 New products, services and features are constantly added and updated.

-Our Support Team is trying hard each day to give the maximum quality of support to our users/publishers, without of thinking the time cost consuming or anything else. **Small or Big Publisher accounts, they have the same treating from us**.
+Our Support Team is trying hard every day to give the maximum quality of support to our users/publishers, without of thinking the time cost consuming or anything else. **Small or Big Publisher accounts, they have the same treating from us**.

 Optionally, <a href="http://www.e-mailit.com/widget/login">**Sign In or Create Account**</a> with us to customize your sharing buttons, get access to targeted analytics of your complete social life-cycle and advertising campaign data metrics.